jahirraihan22/pharmacy_management_system/README.md

 # pharmacy_management_system
-this was our class project made with MySQL
+It was our class project made with MySQL